Sub Coulomb barrier d+$^{208}$Pb scattering in the time-dependent basis function approach

 After scattering, the sum of the populations of the kinematically forbidden states, i.e., those with excitation energy above $7$ MeV, is on the order of $10^{-5}$ which is negligibly small and is taken as the numerical uncertainty for each state's population.
 We have therefore presented the populations of states with excitation energy below $7$ MeV ($81$ states in total) in Fig. \ref{fig3}.
 We signify states allowed and forbidden by {\it E1} in first-order perturbation theory from the initial state by the black and red levels in Fig. \ref{fig3}, respectively.
 For simplicity we will refer to these states as either ``{\it E1} allowed" or ``{\it E1} forbidden" accordingly.

 After the time evolution, we observe populations in all the {\it E1} forbidden states in Fig. \ref{fig3}.
-Around $43$ percent of the {\it E1} forbidden states are populated significantly above the level of numerical uncertainty.
+Around $45$ percent of the {\it E1} forbidden states are populated significantly above the level of numerical uncertainty.
 We find that the populations in several {\it E1} forbidden states are comparable to those in the {\it E1} allowed states, which indicates the significance of the higher-order inelastic scattering effects that emerge in these tBF calculations.

+The total probability for populating breakup states presented in Fig. \ref{fig3} is around $0.022$.
+For contrast, we also perform a similar calculation but retain only the transitions between the initial state and the {\it E1} allowed states.
+We find that the resulting probability for populating breakup states, is around $0.00015$.
+Therefore, the contribution of the higher-order transitions to the inelastic effect is more than two orders of magnitude larger than that of the {\it E1} allowed transitions alone.
+We note that a similar dominance by higher-order effects was observed for the total reaction cross section in Ref.~\cite{Aoki:2000nim}.

-In the left panel of Fig. \ref{fig4} [panel (a)], we display the quantity $R(E_d)$ [Eq.~(\ref{eq:RE})] for the scattering of the deuteron on $^{208}$Pb at $E_d=3-7$ MeV calculated by the tBF method.
+In the left panel of Fig. \ref{fig4} [panel (a)], we display the quantity $R(E_d)$ with $(\theta_1,\theta_2)=(60^\circ,150^\circ)$ [see Eq.~(\ref{eq:RE})] for the scattering of the deuteron on $^{208}$Pb at $E_d=3-7$ MeV calculated by the tBF method.